github0null/stm8-debug/README.md

 ## Summary 📑

-A STM8 Debugger for vscode. use GDB to debug your STM8 program
+A STM8 Debugger for vscode.
+Use GDB to debug your STM8 program

 **Only for Windows platform**